EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 * pre-template-lit
 * post-template-lit or pre-paint (samething)
 * post-paint - rarely if ever gets used.
 But here for conceptual purposes.
+* updates - technically not part of the connectedCallback, update functions are called after connectedCallback is finished.
+These are custom functions that modify elements in the template, or could even just re-render the whole template.

 #### pre-template-lit
 Get things ready so you can turn the template into a document fragment.